 Anyone can answer this question to the affirmative.
 Saying you don’t need a generator is akin to saying that you can control nature.
-Emergencies are almost inevitable, and preparing yourself is crucial.
+Emergencies are almost inevitable, and preparing yourself is crucial – especially if you have an all-electric home.
 Preparation ensures that you are not overwhelmed.
 So, which instances require a generator?

 ● Storms and emergencies

 In times when hurricanes and other emergencies ravage your neighborhood, all power lines are disconnected to prevent electrical damage.
 Before the power is restored, your only hope is a back-up generator.
 Once you have decided that you want a generator that can power your appliances when there is a blackout, make a choice between a portable generator and a standby generator.

 Are you heading out for a picnic or camping?
 Do you have an outdoor entertainment event for you and your friends?
 If you occasionally go out off the grid, you will need a generator to power your appliances, entertainment purposes, lighting, and such things.
 Packing light is imperative when you are on travel.
 So, you might need a small but powerful generator.

 Are you having a party?
 Do you want to be interrupted?
 If you are not sure whether blackouts will affect you or not, it is good to be safe than sorry.
 If the weather is erratic, you can expect electricity interruption.
 A back-up plan will be perfect.

 Do you work outdoors?
 If you do, getting electricity to power your construction and other types of machinery will require a powerful generator.
 You may also be interested in industrial generators that run industrial plants or other mechanical devices used to generate electricity for the national grid.

 What do you need to know about generators?

 Before you buy, you need to know a few things so that you can buy a generator that does the job.

 ● The level of wattage that you require